 Destinations: BACKPACKER uses pieces that go beyond a mere description of a trail or place.
 Our destination stories are almost always first person and based upon the author’s recent trip experience.
 Readers should come away with a strong sense of that particular outdoor experience, a firm grasp of the location’s character, and the inspiration to duplicate the trip.
 Journal-style articles are generally unacceptable.
 Word counts vary widely from 1,500 to 5,000 or more words but most contain a full Expedition Planner sidebar (contact, permit, season, hazards, map, guidebook, and other useful information; look at past BACKPACKER issues for examples and style).

 Personality: Backpacking doesn’t have star athletes like you find in bicycling or some other outdoor sports, but plenty of unique personalities exist to write about.
 Colorful, controversial, historically significant, amusing, unusual, or unique people are what we’re looking for, especially those who have a direct impact on how or where others hike.
 These are perhaps the toughest assignments to get, and only experienced writers with previous national magazine credits should expect to get a profile feature assignment.

 Life List: 300-400 words.
-Short essay treatment about a particularly awesome big trip that every reader should add to their ticklist.
-On the inspiration<----->core-service spectrum, this falls decidedly on the inspiration side.
+Short essay treatment about a particularly awesome big trip that every reader should add to their tick list.
+On the inspiration<——>core-service spectrum, this falls decidedly on the inspiration side.
 Of course we’ll also deliver the tools a reader needs to start planning.
 This is BACKPACKER after all.

-Rip & Go: This page is all you need to undertake a killer weekend in your region.
+Weekend: This page is all you need to undertake a killer weekend in your region.
 Trips should be 1–2 nights, 6–10 miles a day, within striking distance of a major city, and seasonally appropriate for the month in which they run.
 These absolutely must have a GPS track, and we assign them early.

 Skills: The advice source for all essential hiking and adventure skills, with information targeted to help both beginners and experts.
 The section is divided into the following categories:

-Gear: This department is filled with short reviews of gear that has been field-tested.
+Gear: This department is filled with short reviews of gear that has been field tested.
 Note: Gear, unlike the other departments, is done by assignment only.
 Instead of submitting a query regarding a specific piece of equipment, query the equipment editor with your qualifications for testing and reviewing gear.
 All gear reviewed in Gear is acquired by BACKPACKER editors only and shipped by us to assigned reviewers.
 All reviewed gear must be returned to us at the end of the test so that we may photograph it and return it to the manufacturer.
 This is not a way to fill your gear closet.